egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 for a total of some four-layered DNS craziness and I have my own private Root DNSSEC.

-It is really an ongoing effort to do a reductive of the current 9 instances of `named` processes that help me to create a fake `168.192.in-addr.arpa` and `home.` zones that works well with the real-world of DNSSEC-secured `168.192.in-addr.arpa` and `home.`;
+It is really an ongoing effort to make a reductive of the current 9 instances of `named` processes that help me to create a fake `168.192.in-addr.arpa` and `home.` zones that works well with the real-world of DNSSEC-secured `168.192.in-addr.arpa` and `home.`;